 want to know how to better deal with audition and performance nerves?

 want to have fun learning all about music, even beyond the flute?

 I'm here to help!

-Maybe you're getting ready for NYSSMA and All-State Auditions.
+Maybe you're getting ready for regional ensemble auditions.
 Maybe you want to get into a youth orchestra.
 Maybe you just want to be a better flute player and understand what the flute can do!
 Whatever your individual goals may be, I've got the tools to make them happen.
 And if you don't have your flute goals yet, we can figure them out together.